How To Manage An Online Store: 3 Rules For Dropshippers

 After this, I only need to change the order status to ‘Shipped’, and the client will automatically receive the email notification about the successful shipment and the tracking ID.
 Given the amount of work I need to do manually every day, this is a huge time saver, obviously.

-If you want to boost your store performance, it is absolutely a must to track every kind of statistical data you can gather.
+If you want to boost the performance of your online business, it is absolutely a must to track every kind of statistical data you can gather.

 Once a week, I calculate the net profit: overall revenue minus advertising expenses minus the cost of ordered items.